 Haniel invests in Climatetech Aerones

-With the new capital, the Latvia-based startup plans to expand its robotics service teams and become active in Africa and Australia.
+The Latvian-based start-up intends to use the new capital to expand its robot service teams and become active in Africa and Australia.

-Founded in 2015, the startup Aerones develops robots that inspect, maintain and repair wind turbines.
-The company says these robotic solutions are up to six times faster and safer than using rope access technicians.
+Founded in 2015, the start-up Aerones develops robots that inspect, maintain and repair wind turbines.
+According to the company, these robotic solutions are up to six times faster and safer than using rope access technicians.
 Aerones' customers include operators NextEra, GE, Vestas, Enel and Siemens Gamesa.
-With the capital from the current round of financing, the company plans to increase its field-deployed robotic service teams and expand its presence in Africa and Australia.
-It also said new services are in the planning stages.
+With the capital from the current financing round, the company plans to increase its locally deployed robot service teams and expand its presence in Africa and Australia.
+New services are also being planned.

-"We are very proud to partner with Aerones, which is rethinking the way wind turbines will be serviced in the future," said Philipp Goehre, Growth Capital Lead at Haniel.
-The Duisburg-based group plans to support the company in the future with its experience and network.
+"We are very proud of the partnership with Aerones, which is rethinking the way wind turbines will be serviced in the future," says Philipp Goehre, Growth Capital Lead at Haniel.
+The Duisburg-based Group intends to support the company in the future with its experience and network.

 Newsletter